Reading at Lighthouse, Poole, Nov 2021

 For more details, please visit her Workshops page.

 And for Helen's online mentoring programme, Wild Ways to Writing, go here.

-To date Helen has published three poetry collections, Hedge Fund, And Other Living Margins (Shearsman Books, 2012), ECOZOA (Permanent Publications, 2015) and The Mother Country (Awen Publications 2019), which explores legacies of the British Empire, including personal, social and ecological disinheritance.
-Helen toured the UK with her new book over the three month period May-July 2019.
-Details of those launch events, readings and writing workshops can be found here....
+To date Helen has published three poetry collections, Hedge Fund, And Other Living Margins (Shearsman Books, 2012), ECOZOA (Permanent Publications, 2015) and The Mother Country (Awen Publications 2019), which explores legacies of the British Empire, including personal, social and ecological dispossession.
+Helen toured the UK with her new book over the three month period May-July 2019, giving readings in 12 different locations.

-Helen has collaborated on a range of ecologically oriented projects, and in July 2016 completed a 21 month long residency with ‘Last Tree Dreaming’, a Heritage Lottery funded community project raising awareness of the heritage and future of Selwood Forest in Somerset, UK.
-In this film Helen talks about an aspect of the project...
+In July 2016, she completed a 21 month long residency with ‘Last Tree Dreaming’, which was awarded Heritage Lottery funding to raise awareness of the heritage and future of Selwood Forest in the Somerset market town of Frome, UK.

 Birdwatching with a 'Wildlife & Wellbeing' group, May 2018